danielmartin0/Cerys-Moon-of-Fulgora/README.md

     - Uncover ancient wrecks from multiple layers of ice and repair them by various methods.
     - Defrost your factory with a new mechanic, different to Aquilo.
     - The play area of the moon is finite.
 Terrain curves as you approach the moon's edge and the day-night boundary travels across the surface.
-    - Solve the workings of plutonium and unlock devastating weaponry.
+    - Solve the workings of plutonium to unlock devastating weaponry for offworld.
-- Traditional mining is combined with a new scrap recycling chain based on nuclear components.
+- Traditional mining is combined with a scrap recycling chain based on nuclear components.
-- It is said that due to the solar wind, cargo pods cannot drop resources onto Cerys without researching a specific technology.
-Construction bots are excepted.
+- It is said that due to the solar wind, cargo pod drops to Cerys are restricted without researching a specific technology.
-- Designed for maximum compatibility with zero changes to the vanilla items, recipes or features.
+- Designed for maximum compatibility with zero changes to vanilla items, recipes or features.
 - On first playthrough, Cerys is equal parts puzzle game and Space Age planet.

 ---